sarahfi2her/variability/README.md

 Discrete Shannon entropy is calculated as follows, where each `pk` describes the probability that the random variable measured has the specified associated outcome:
 > `-sum(pk * log(pk))`

-In the case of this project, calculating the entropy of, say, GFP fluorescence of a single well at a single timestep is as follows:
+In the case of this project, calculating the entropy of, say, GFP fluorescence in a single well at a single timestep is as follows:
 - The GFP fluorescence of each pixel of each cell is measured
 - The average of each of these pixel's measurements is calculated for each cell
 - We find the distribution of the mean GFP fluorescence of all cells in the well